on28/MiniProject2/README.md

 This would eliminate the need for each user to go to a different page to answer and read prior answers each time

+This change still reserves the user's ability to view an answer in a case where the response is too long in a different page

 Old answer page -
 https://github.com/on28/MiniProject3/blob/master/before3.png